zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure_mssql_mi_arm_template/_index.md

 ### Connect using Azure Bastion

 - If you have chosen to deploy Azure Bastion in your deployment, use it to connect to the VM.
-Please make sure to use User Principal Name of the domain user i.e. **arcdemo@jupstart.local** to login to Client VM through Bastion.
-Login will fail if using **jumpstart\arcdemo** format.

   ![Screenshot showing connecting to the VM using Bastion](./09.png)